curusch/git-practice/README.md

-# Welcome to our first git repository
+# Welcome to our first git repo

 # This is my first change